benjamin-heasly/kilosort3-docker/README.md

 The [ninjaben/matlab-parallel](https://hub.docker.com/repository/docker/ninjaben/matlab-parallel/general) image is available on Docker Hub.

 ### `ninjaben/kilosort3-code`
-This image builds on `ninjaben/matlab-parallel` and adds Git and [Kilosort3](https://github.com/MouseLand/Kilosort).
-It keeps Git installed as a way to check and report the commit hash of the Kilosort3 code being used.
+This image builds on `ninjaben/matlab-parallel` and adds Git, [Kilosort3](https://github.com/MouseLand/Kilosort), and [npy-matlab](https://github.com/kwikteam/npy-matlab).
+It keeps Git installed as a way to check and report the commit hashes of cloned toolboxes.

+It also adds a test script, `testKilosortEMouse.m`, to serve as an automated test of the whole environment (see example commands, below).

 The [ninjaben/kilosort3-code](https://hub.docker.com/repository/docker/ninjaben/kilosort3-code/general) image is available on Docker Hub.